The dispersion time of random walks on finite graphs: Conclusions

-We know of no graph where this does not hold however it seems hard to prove.
 The following conjecture is motivated by the idea that when you run $\stp$ algorithm the random walk sections cut and pasted do not have to cover the graph.
 If true this conjecture would resolve the open problem above some classes of graphs.

-\begin{con}Let $G$ be a connected $n$-vertex graph and $t_{cov}(G)$ be the cover time.
+\begin{con} Let $G$ be a connected $n$-vertex graph and $t_{cov}(G)$ be the cover time.
 Then

 \end{con}